transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 the sprites were broken, and Sonic was still falling through the floor to his death.
 I had added the Z80 coprocessor into the system, now that it was implemented (I might as well), but I had left the Z80 address space as one big 64 KB `MemoryBlock`.
-The Z80 alone didn't changed anything in Sonic 2, or in Sonic 1, was still getting stuck at the title screen as it a had before.
+The Z80 alone didn't changed anything in Sonic 2, or in Sonic 1, which was still getting stuck at the title screen as it a had before.

 I needed a way to isolate the drawing of sprites so I could better figure out what was wrong, and it was only at this point it occurred to me to search for demo and test ROMs that might help.
-It immediately turned up [ComradeOj's demos](https://www.mode5.net/), particularly Tiny Demo, which scrolls some text across the screen, and GenTest v3 which contains a number of screens with different graphics to test possible issues, including a display of some static sprites
+That immediately turned up [ComradeOj's demos](https://www.mode5.net/), particularly Tiny Demo, which scrolls some text across the screen, and GenTest v3 which contains a number of screens with different graphics to test possible issues, including a display of some static sprites.

 I also came across the [BlastEm](https://www.retrodev.com/blastem/) emulator in C, which has a builtin debugger.
 I was able to modify and compile a local version which dumps out the contents of